Basketball in Lithuania: Interwar period (1920–1940)

 From 1926 to 1933, the popularity of basketball became overshadowed by that of football.
 Basketball was played only during the summer period because there was no suitable indoor arena, and the game was mostly played by players of other sports who allocated little time to it.
 The number of games played decreased, and the national championship was not contested between 1929 and 1932.
 The Physical Culture Palace, which opened in Kaunas on 10 October 1934, had a hall that was built for tennis which had cork flooring; since the flooring was suitable for indoor basketball, the Hall hosted its first game on 16 November 1934 and soon became a main center for basketball events.

 In 1935, Lithuania decided to hold a World Lithuanian Congress in the temporary capital of Kaunas.
 The Lithuanian American community of Chicago sponsored a team of athletes to participate in this Congress, including a basketball team.
 After the three-week congress, Juozas Žukas and Konstantinas Savickas stayed to teach basketball to Lithuanians.
-Savickus, in particular, became a player-coach to the national team, which was recently defeated by Latvia 123–10 in EuroBasket 1935.
+Savickus, in particular, became a player-coach to the national team, which was recently defeated by Latvia 123–10 in an exhibition game.
 One year later, with Savickus leading the team and exploiting stalling techniques, Lithuania scored 14–7 at halftime before losing 31–10.
 The Lithuanian press declared it a moral victory.

 Also, in 1936, the Lithuania Ball Game Union Basketball Committee applied to become a member of the FIBA in order to participate in international tournaments, including EuroBasket 1937, and was granted a FIBA membership in 1936.
 While basketball became an Olympic sport at the 1936 Summer Olympics in Berlin, Lithuania decided not to take part in the tournament in favor of preparing for the following year.
 During the Olympics, one of the gold medalists, Frank Lubin, was of Lithuanian heritage, and was invited to visit the Baltic nation by a Lithuanian official in attendance.
 Going by the Lithuanian name Pranas Lubinas, he spent six months in Lithuania as a basketball coach.
 Filling in for Savickus, who had returned to Chicago, Lubinas led Lithuania to its first victory over Latvia, 36–25.

 "Physical Culture Palace director Mr. Augustauskas asked me: Could you win the European championship?
 I replied: Why not?
 Lithuanians already made significant progress and with one or two athletes from Chicago we could easily win that championship."

 — — Konstantinas Savickas, describing his first efforts to improve basketball in Lithuania.